waterlinked/dvl-python/serial/README.md

 # Python library for serial interface with Water Linked DVLs

-> :warning: This library is in development and is not yet production ready
+> :warning: This library is archived and no longer actively maintained.

 Python code to serial interface with Water Linked DVLs.